cpoppema/pass-server-node/SPEC.rst

     }

-While searching in ``PASSWORD_STORE_DIR`` certain secrets are excluded: those that are not placed inside a directory that is formatted like a domain.
+While searching in ``PASSWORD_STORE_DIR`` certain secrets are excluded: those that are not placed inside a directory (since the directory name is used as the domain).
 I.e. there could be a hundred .gpg-files inside the directory ``~/.password-store/``, but none would be exposed by a pass server.
 Other files, like ``contains-very-secret-notes.txt`` are not recognized as a .gpg-file and are ignored in building the list of secrets.